pokhrelashok/vue-step-progress-indicator/README.md

 ### Customization

 Since customization can vary hugely for each use case, i thought it would be too much hassle to pass colors, width and height as props.
-Instead overwriting the style in the parent component would be way simpler.
-Just make sure to use `css !important` on every style you want to overwrite.
+Instead overwriting the styles would be way simpler.
+Just make sure to use `!important` on every style you want to overwrite.
 Here is a complete set of css classes used in the project